HVAC systems for hotels: 5 things to consider

 3 - Building load variation

 Daikin (iCM), designed to control, sequence and optimize the performance of multiple chillers, is the perfect solution for this type of HVAC systems.
 The iCM, in fact, harmonizes the way every single chiller in the plant operates.
 It allows them to reach their goal with minimum effort, both in terms of energy consumption and mechanically.
-All this with a positive impact on chillers’ durability and efficiency.
+All this with a positive impact on the chillers’ durability and efficiency.

 4 - Water flow variation

-To make the HVAC system more efficient, it is important to make sure it can vary the water flow depending on the actual load demand of building, making pumps more efficient.
+To make the HVAC system more efficient, it is important to make sure it can vary the water flow depending on the actual load demand of the building, making pumps more efficient.
 A Variable Water Flow system is the perfect solution to this specific need.
-It basically modulates the quantity of water flowing through the system, ensuring that pumps work as efficiently as possible, thus reducing their impact on energy consumptions.
+It basically modulates the quantity of water flowing through the system, ensuring that pumps work as efficiently as possible, thus reducing their impact on energy consumption.

 5 - Monitoring units’ operations